Japan Society on Water Environment

 Authors should navigate to the journal's ScholarOne site at https://mc.manuscriptcentral.com/jwet where all submissions must be entered.

-Original and revised manuscript texts may be uploaded as a PDF or as a word processor file, but an editable word processor file (with file extension .doc or .docx) is required for the final manuscript.
+Original and revised manuscript texts may be uploaded as as a word processor file.
 The figures may be submitted separately in several other standard formats.

 If you encounter any problems with your submission, please contact the editorial office at jwet@jswe.or.jp or via the information below.